nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_23_23.md

  - **Richard Paul McDowell**

    - Progress and Issues
-     - Began to fix the error with the image trainer on Windows
+     - Tried to change how I run the programs on my Windows computer
-     - Kept trying to get into the database that Nate gave me access to
+     - Didn't have much time to do work this week due to personal conflicts
    - Plans and Goals
-     - Finish the changes to the code to make the image trainer compatible
+     - Assist Nikolay and/or Fernanda with their code where they need it
-     - Get into the resource and start using it and getting practice with it
+     - Work on continuing learning how to use the resource Nate provided